WoltjenLab/MHcut/README.md

 - *-minm1L* the minimum length of the first stretch if the microhomology.
 Default is `2`.
 - *-PAM* the PAM sequence.
 Default is `NGG`.
 - *-PAMcut* the cut position relative to the PAM motif.
 Default is `-3`
+- *-minMHLot* the minimum length of off-target MH to be considered in the off-target check.
+Default is `3`.

 ## Output